LeslieJohnson/Surplus-example/doc/index.md

-:toc: left

 # Responsive Web App with Surplus
 React is good.
-Surplus is better, faster and easier.
+Surplus is better, faster and easier to use.

 ## Intro